catdawg/randomfschanger/README.md

 Random Filesystem Changer
 =========

 This library provides a way to randomly change a directory in order to mimic filesystem changes.
 The idea is to use this to stress test components in applications that operate on filesystem changes.
+It runs on a separate process, to attempt to mimic typical conditions of concurrent reads and writes.

 ## Installation